sunrise-choir/ssb-flumeview-sql/README.md

 # ssb-flumeview-sql

-> Node bindings to to sql flumeview on a ssb database
+> Node bindings to a sql flumeview of a ssb database

 - differs from the current idea of a flumeview
   - doesn't plug into a js flume log, uses it's own internal rust based flumelog